Derek Rae

-Derek Rae (born 1967) is a Scottish association football commentator and presenter who currently works for ESPN and ABC in the United States for the English-language coverages of Bundesliga, DFB Pokal, and La Liga and Deutsche Fußball Liga for the English-language world feed.
+Derek Rae (born 9 April 1967) is a Scottish association football commentator and presenter.
+He currently works for ESPN and ABC in the United States for the English-language coverage of Bundesliga, DFB Pokal, and La Liga and Deutsche Fußball Liga for the English-language world feed as well as the Premier League coverage on Amazon Prime Video in the UK.
+He has provided the English commentary for the FIFA/EA FC video game series alongside former Arsenal players Lee Dixon in 2020, and Stewart Robson, who also played for West Ham United, since 2021.
 He is also an ambassador for Berwick Rangers.

 Early life and education

 Rae grew up in Aberdeen, Scotland.
 During his youth, he attended football matches with a tape recorder to work on his commentary.
-At the age of 15, he began his professional broadcasting career calling games for a radio station that broadcast to local hospitals.
+At 15, he began his professional broadcasting career by commentating for Grampian Hospital Radio that broadcast to local Aberdeen hospitals.
 In 1986, BBC Radio Scotland announcer David Francey suffered a knee injury and Rae, a 19-year-old student at the University of Aberdeen who had sent the BBC a copy of his radio work, substituted for him on the commentary of a Scottish Premier Division game between Kilmarnock F.C. and Dumbarton F.C.
 The station was impressed and hired Rae to commentate on the Rous Cup match between rivals England and Scotland the following week.
 He remained with the BBC as its Scotland football correspondent, regularly commentating on Scottish Premier League and Scotland matches, a job he held for five years.
 Rae was the 1987 British Sports Broadcaster of the Year.